Main Content

 Each RSTD value that is obtained for a pair of gNBs corresponds to a hyperbola equation on which the UE is assumed to be located, with foci located at these gNBs.
 A set of hyperbola equations are deduced from a set of RSTD values, and the equations are solved to estimate the UE position.
 This process is called multilateration.
 The multilateration process involving one reference gNB and two neighboring gNBs is called trilateration (that is, the case of minimum requirement for UE positioning in 2-D).

-This figure shows the positioning scenario with one reference gNB (which is the serving gNB in this case) and two neighboring gNBs.
-The PRS signals that are transmitted by all of the gNBs are received at the UE side at different timing instances (TOA0, TOA1, and TOA2) based on the geographic distance between the UE and gNBs.
-From this network of three gNBs, two RSTD values are obtained from the TOA values.
+This figure shows the positioning scenario with one reference gNB, which serves as the serving gNB, and two neighboring gNBs.
+The UE receives the PRS signals transmitted by all the gNBs at different timing instances (TOA0, TOA1, and TOA2) based on the geographic distance and channel environment between the UE and gNBs.
+From this network of three gNBs, the system obtains two RSTD values from the TOA values.
 Each RSTD value corresponds to a hyperbola equation, on which the UE is assumed to be located.
 You can solve these two hyperbola equations to get UE position in 2-D.

-This example shows how to create several gNB transmissions combined with different delays and received powers to model the reception of the waveforms from all of the gNBs by one UE in urban macro ('UMa') path loss scenario.
+This example shows how to create several gNB transmissions propagated through 38.901 channel and model the reception of the waveforms from all of the gNBs by one UE in urban macro ('UMa') path loss scenario.
 The UE performs correlation with the PRS to establish the delay from each gNB and subsequently the delay difference between the neighboring gNBs and reference gNB.
 These delay differences (RSTD values) are used to compute the hyperbolas of constant delay difference and are plotted relative to known gNB positions.
 The intersection of these hyperbolas is computed to estimate the position of the UE.
 This example focuses on the 2-D positioning estimate of a UE by assuming that all gNBs are synchronized.
 This example gives a better estimate for UE position when the UE is located near the center of gNBs network.
 This example assumes that all gNBs are operated at the same carrier frequency (which corresponds to a single positioning frequency layer).
 This example also assumes that all of the carriers have the same subcarrier spacing, cyclic prefix, and frequency allocation within the common resource grid.

 Simulation Parameters